Myristica insipida: Infraspecies

 There are two recognised varieties, namely Myristica insipida var. cimicifera (Sol. ex R.Br.)
 Jessup, and the autonym Myristica insipida var. insipida R.Br..

 Etymology

 The genus name Myristica was coined by Carl Linnaeus from the Ancient Greek word μυριστικός (muristikós) meaning "fragrant", and refers to the sweet-smelling oil found in some of the species.
 The species epithet derives from the Latin word insipidus meaning "tasteless", which is a reference to the poor quality of this species when used as a substitute for nutmeg spice.

 Distribution and habitat

-Myristica insipida is native to the Moluccas, New Guinea, north-eastern Western Australia, northern parts of the Northern Territory, and north-eastern Queensland, where it grows in well-developed rainforest and monsoon forest at elevations from sea level to 1000 m.
+Myristica insipida is native to the Moluccas, New Guinea, north-eastern Western Australia, northern parts of the Northern Territory, and north-eastern Queensland, where it grows in well-developed rainforest and monsoon forest at altitudes from sea level to 1000 m.

 M. i. var. insipida is the only variety found in Western Australia and the Northern Territory, but both are found in Queensland.